 Dr. Downey is a woman of Ojibwe and Celtic heritage, a mother and a grandmother.
 She is a medical anthropologist and joined the School of Nursing at McMaster in March of 2017.
-She is cross-appointed with the Department of Psychiatry and Neuro-Behavioural Sciences and is appointed as the Indigenous Health Lead for the Faculty of Health Science at McMaster.
-She is also the Regional Aboriginal Cancer Lead for Cancer Care Ontario, Toronto- Central Region and has held this appointment for 3 years.
+She is cross-appointed with the Department of Psychiatry and Neuro-Behavioural Sciences and is appointed as the Indigenous Health Lead for the Faculty of Health Sciences at McMaster.
+She holds a Heart & Stroke Foundation - Canadian Institute of Health Research - Chair in Indigenous Women’s Heart and Brain Health.
+She is also the A/Director of the McMaster Indigenous Research Institute.

 Dr. Downey was the 2014 Faculty of Social Science Valedictorian.